 - Big piano sound through a 4-speaker 40 watt (total) stereo sound system.

-- 3-pedal soft/sostenuto/sustain pedal system with variable "half pedal" sustain function for proper pedaling response.
+- 3-pedal soft/sostenuto/sustain pedal system with "half pedal" sustain function for proper pedaling response.

 - USB class compliant core MIDI high speed direct connection to iPad or laptop computer to utilize some outstanding piano education & notation apps now available for tablets.

-- 360 drum rhythm patterns for timing and rhythm training (most digital pianos under $2500 offer 0-100 rhythm patterns).
+- 360 drum rhythm patterns for timing and rhythm training (most digital pianos under $2500 offer 0 up to100 rhythm patterns depending on model).

 - wav file audio recording so you can make live recordings of your playing (useful in converting to MP3 files for MP3 players or to attach to emails for sending to friends and relatives).